 By Wil Forbis

 I read through the sympathetic responses to his questions with interest.
 Then something struck me: what if this post wasn’t real?
 What if no beleaguered Venezuelan existed, but rather this was part of a psyops operation orchestrated by a political agency—-perhaps an anti-government group in Venezuela or the CIA?

 Did I really think the post was a fake?
-No, I presumed it to be authentic.
-The crux of my thought was that I had no way of knowing whether it was real.
+Of course not; I presumed it to be authentic.
+The crux of my thought was that I had no way of definitively knowing whether it was real.
 And that’s because it’s hard to know what is real or fake on the Internet.

 Let’s explore the possibility this post was a fraud perpetrated by the U.S. Government.
 What would be the point?
 To help destabilize the Venezuelan government.
 Such an act would have little effect on its own, but a campaign of fake posts/blogs/web site articles could be powerful.
 Psyops is a battle for hearts and minds.
 Imagine an average fellow—-we’ll call him Dave—-reading a blog about Venezuelans struggling against their government.
 He goes to work and his left-leaning cubical mate comments on the appeal of communism as practiced by countries like Cuba and Venezuela.
 Dave volleys back using the information in the blog as ammunition.
 Maybe he wins the argument, or at least gets his coworker to concede that not everything is fine and dandy in commie-land.
 Repeat that process, that conversation, a half million times and opinions are shifting all over the world.